kstolk/teslavinfinder/README.md

 ## First time setup:

-Make sure you have installed NodeJS, otherwise you won't be able to run the NPM commands.
+Make sure you have installed NodeJS (https://nodejs.org/en/download/), otherwise you won't be able to run the NPM commands.
 Type `npm install` from the root folder to get the dependancies

 ### Telegram setup